simonteozw/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.
 ```
 ```
-Use Case: UC18 - View a day's Tasks
+Use Case: UC20 - View a day's Tasks
-Actor: User

 Guarantees: Show's all that day's tasks.